 - Decide what you want to do when you complete the degree.
 Make sure that the degree you pursue will lead to that goal.
 The program websites also include information about program goals and outcomes.

 - Ascertain whether the career trajectory you have planned has specific credential or degree requirements and make sure that the program you choose offers the credential or degree that you will need to work in your chosen profession.

 - You may visit Explore Our Programs to learn more about the programs the College offers.

 - If you have academic and professional goals that would allow you to select more than one program, get into the specifics of the programs and make a chart of the differences between them.
 Refer back to your goals for completing the degree when making the decision.

 - After thoroughly reviewing the information available online, please contact the Graduate Studies Office or the appropriate Program Coordinator or Advisor if you have questions.
 You may also decide to attend an Information Session.

 You may pursue more than one program, but not at the same time unless you are in one of the combined advanced credential/graduate programs:

 - EdS in School Psychology with PPS Credential (PPS cannot be done separately)

-- MS in Counseling, School Counseling with PPS Credential (PPS cannot be done separately)
+- MS in School Counseling with PPS Credential (PPS cannot be done separately)

-- MA in Education, Educational Technology and Media Leadership with Teacher Librarian Services Credential (Credential may be done separately by those who have a teaching or services credential; MA may also be done separately)
+- MS Educational Technology and Media Leadership with Teacher Librarian Services Credential (Credential may be done separately by those who have a teaching or services credential; MS may also be done separately)

 Please note that CSULB does not offer a combined teaching credential (elementary, secondary or special education) and graduate degree option.
 If you are interested in earning a teaching credential to teach elementary, middle or high school or in a special education classroom, please contact the Teacher Preparation Advising Center (TPAC).